 As a percussionist he is most interested in techniques which extend the sonic possibilities of the instrument emphasizing textural sound, friction, sympathetic vibration, sustained tones and the use of found objects.
 In this way, emphasis is placed on freely arranging sonic events in duration rather than marking time by rhythm.

-He works also with environmental recordings, interested in sounds of natural and built surroundings both by observing and interacting, and electronic sound through feedback systems, computer software and cassette tapes.
+He works also with environmental recordings, interested in sounds of natural and built surroundings through both observing and interacting with sites, and electronic sound through feedback systems, computer software and cassette tapes.
 These sounds are often combined with percussion in his performances where displaced environmental sounds provide a temporary acoustic identity of the space, and layers of past actions join the present moment of sound-making.

 After earning a degree in Technocultural Studies from the University of California at Davis where he studied sonic arts and media theory he relocated to San Francisco where he currently lives and works.